AI as Societal Infrastructure

 What is The Right to AI?

-• We host workshops where communities experiment with and critique real AI systems, surfacing both potential benefits and potential harms.
+- I host workshops where communities test, critique, and question real AI systems, surfacing both promise and harm.

-• We work with policymakers so that those most affected by automated systems are no longer the last to be consulted.
+- I work with policymakers so that the people most affected by automated systems are no longer the last to be consulted.

 The Paper

-Our foundational paper borrows from Lefebvre’s Right to the City, applying it to AI.
-It makes the case that AI is now part of our social infrastructure and must be treated as a shared resource.
-It explores challenges like generative agents, mass data extraction, and conflicting values across cultures, and offers practical steps for more democratic governance.
+The paper borrows from Lefebvre’s Right to the City and applies that logic to AI.
+I argue that AI now operates as social infrastructure and should be treated as a shared resource rather than a private black box.
+The paper takes on generative agents, mass data extraction, and conflict across values and cultures, then turns toward practical forms of democratic governance.

 The heart of it is simple: participation must matter.
 It should change how data is governed, how models are trained, and whether certain systems are deployed at all.